This BLOG On Chapter 13 Bankruptcy Mortgage Guidelines Was UPDATED And PUBLISHED On March 16th, 2020

 - Only lenders with no mortgage overlays on VA and FHA Loans will follow Chapter 13 Bankruptcy Mortgage Guidelines on FHA Loans and VA Loans

-- Most lenders will require two year waiting period after Chapter 13 Bankruptcy discharged date on VA Loans and FHA Loans
+- Most lenders will require a two-year waiting period after Chapter 13 Bankruptcy discharged date on VA Loans and FHA Loans

 - We will just go off the minimum Chapter 13 Bankruptcy Mortgage Guidelines on FHA and VA Home Loans

 How Does Chapter 13 Bankruptcy Process Work?